realmagicgreen/magicgreenastro/src/content/posts/evoware-not-plastic.md

 ---
 title: Evoware Not Plastic
-subtitle: "A seaweed based eco-friendly alternative to food-grade plastic.
-And you can eat it."
+subtitle: 'A seaweed based eco-friendly alternative to food-grade plastic.
+And you can eat it.'
-description: "Plastic pollution is a global problem, a worldwide threat to the environment, flora and fauna.
-A major part of that pollution comes from our habits..."
+description: 'Plastic pollution is a global problem, a worldwide threat to the environment, flora and fauna.
+A major part of that pollution comes from our habits...'
 category: products
 pubDate: 2018-06-15
 publish: true